Thomas J. Moverman

 Phone – (212) 285-3300

 Tom Moverman established the firm with Harry Lipsig and his partners in 1989; he specializes in products liability and other complex cases.
-His cases involve defective machinery, household and workplace products, motor vehicles and toxic drugs and chemicals.
+His cases often involve defective machinery, household and workplace products, motor vehicles and toxic drugs and chemicals.
 He actively represents construction workers who are injured by unsafe working conditions or equipment.
-Right after he started working for Harry Lipsig, he won several large verdicts against product manufacturers and was invited to write for a Products Liability Law text book.
+Right after he started working for Harry Lipsig, he won several large verdicts against product manufacturers and was invited to write for a Products Liability textbook.

 He obtained one of the largest New York State courts libel verdicts, $6 million, for the victim of a crime who was wrongfully accused of “faking it”.
 One of his clients suffered a lower leg amputation when a drunk driver struck a parked car that then hit his client.
 The lawsuit we filed against the bar that served the driver alcoholic drinks involved scientific evidence of blood alcohol levels, the use of a “bartending instructor” as our expert witness and resulted in a significant settlement.